artaslove/k2000-scsi2sd-mount/README.md

 This bash script for linux will mount scsi2sd emulated drive filesystem images, formatted by a Kurtzweil K2000 in particular.

 This script assumes you have setup four 2G drives, LUN 0-3, with scsi2sd-util available from http://www.codesrc.com/mediawiki/index.php/SCSI2SD, and then formatted the emulated drives on a K2000 with OS v3.87.
-If you have a different number of drives, or if they are different sizes, or a different filesystem, this script will not work without modifications.
+If you have a different number of drives, or if they are different sizes, or are a different filesystem, this script will not work without modifications.

 Usage (as root):